 Swapping to reusable facial rounds can drastically reduce this wastage and improve your carbon footprint.
 They are made from a combination of cotton and bamboo; they are soft and durable and can be rewashed and used again and again.

 You can use these to cleanse and tone our skin as well, even to remove face masks swiftly and seamlessly.
-They come with a cotton washing bag, so when you need to you can pop them in the wash using the bag, ensuring you don’t lose any.
 They can be washed at 40°C to 60°C in a normal wash!

 Get rid of those plastic cotton buds

 According to another report by WWF, the UK uses plastic 13.2 billion plastic cotton buds annually – more than any other European country!
 It found that altogether, Britain uses the 5th highest number of single-use plastic items per person and contributed the high use of cotton buds to the use of makeup.